Request a Change to my Hearing Format

 I want to change my hearing format because I don’t have access to technology (e.g., computer, tablet, telephone) to participate in my electronic hearing or need technical help.

 Provide as much detail as possible about your challenges in accessing technology.
-Please note that you can participate in a videoconference by telephone.
+Please note that you can participate in a videoconference by telephone/smartphone.

 Access Terminals

-For tips on participating in an electronic hearing, see Videoconferencing Proceedings at Tribunals Ontario.
+For tips on participating in an electronic proceeding, see Videoconferencing Proceedings at Tribunals Ontario.

-The Landlord and Tenant Board (LTB) has a free pilot program to help you attend your LTB hearing by telephone.
+Tribunals Ontario has a phone program to help you attend your tribunal proceeding by telephone.

 If you do not have access to a telephone or have a prepaid or pay as you go plan with limited airtime talk minutes, complete and submit an Accommodation Request Form.